PHI-base/phipo_ext/README.md

-# phipo_ext
+# PHIPO Extension Ontology

-PHIPO Extension Ontology
+The PHIPO Extension Ontology (PHIPO_EXT) is an extension to the [Pathogen Host Interactions Phenotype Ontology](https://github.com/PHI-base/phipo) (PHIPO), containing terms used in annotation extensions in the community annotation tool PHI-Canto.